 A restrictive clause is essential to the meaning of a sentence because it limits the noun to which it refers.
 If you omit a restrictive clause, you change the meaning of the sentence.
 You can indicate a restrictive clause with the relative pronoun that or who, and you don't set off a restrictive clause with commas.

 A nonrestrictive clause doesn't change the core meaning of the sentence.
-You set off a nonrestrictive clause with commas and the relative pronoun which or who.
+You set off a nonrestrictive clause with commas and can use the relative pronoun which or who in some cases.